 Observe the culture.
 Good communication is inseparable from the culture in which it takes place.
 This realization may unsettle budding mathematicians who are attracted to the logical absolutes of mathematics.
-But even these absolutes are expressed in different ways by mathematicians of different eras, as can be seen by comparing Newton's writings to any of today's calculus texts.
-The rules of mathematical etiquette have evolved over time.
+But even these absolutes are expressed differently by mathematicians of different eras, as can be seen by comparing Newton's writings with any of today's calculus texts.
+The rules of mathematical etiquette have evolved.

-While these guidelines attempt to draw up some common principles for formal writing, there will always be exceptions-because some subset of mathematicians may have a slightly different norm.
-The best rule of thumb to get a sense of what is acceptable or conventional in your cultural context is to browse several highly regarded textbooks or papers related to the document you are writing.
+Although these guidelines attempt to draw up some common principles for formal writing, there will always be exceptions-because some mathematical field may have a slightly different norm.
+The best way to get a sense of what is acceptable in your context is to browse several highly regarded texts or papers related to the document you are writing.